-Peter (PJ) Williams has over 30 years' experience in the areas of Live Music / Theatre / Events and Media.
+Experience Peter (PJ) Williams has over 40 years' experience in the areas of

+Live Music / Theatre / Events and Media.
 PJ is a long time National Folk Festival attendee and supporter and for 6 years (2003 9) was Producer and Production Coordinator for the ABC's live broadcasts from the National Folk Festival.
-PJ joined the NFF Board in November 2013.
+Prior to joining the Festival Board, PJ was a Board member of The Street Theatre (Stagemaster Inc) 2004-